Nuria Párrizas Díaz: 2017–2019: Return to tour, two ITF Circuit titles

 After her return in 2017, she won about a dozen ITF tournaments and also played in club leagues in Spain (Stadium Casablanca), Italy (Rocco Polimeni) and Germany (Esslingen).

 In 2019, Párrizas Díaz decided to go back to training in Valencia to boost her career.
-She had a good year, already settled in $25k tournaments and above of the ITF Circuit, where she managed to add two titles of that level (the first of this level) and get very close to the top 200.
+She had a good year, already settled in 25k tournaments and above of the ITF Women's Circuit, where she managed to add two titles of that level (the first of this level) and get very close to the top 200.

-2020–2021: WTA, top 100 and Grand Slam debut
+2020–2021: WTA, top 100 and major debuts

-In January 2020, Párrizas Díaz participated in her first Grand Slam event after years of battle when she played the qualifying for the Australian Open.
+In January 2020, Párrizas Díaz participated in her first Grand Slam event after years of battle when she played in the qualifying competition for the Australian Open.

 In April 2021, Párrizas Díaz qualified for the Copa Colsanitas tournament, with two solid wins.
 This would be her first main-draw appearance at the WTA-level.

 In July, she won her biggest title to date at the WTA 125 Swedish Open in Bastad, defeating Olga Govortsova in the final.
-As a result, she reached a new career-high of 108.
+As a result, she reached a new career-high of No. 108.

-In August, she won her biggest ITF title at the $100k Tennis Challenge in Landisville, Pennsylvania.
+In August, she won her biggest ITF Circuit title at the 100k Tennis Challenge in Landisville, Pennsylvania.
 As a result, she entered the top 100 at world No. 96, on 16 August 2021.

-She qualified for a Grand Slam main draw at the US Open for the first time in her career.
+She qualified for a Grand Slam tournament main draw at the US Open for the first time in her career.

 Finally in September, Párrizas Díaz won her second WTA 125 title at the Columbus Challenger, the inaugural women's version of the event.
-She defeated Wang Xinyu in the final, achieving a new career-high ranking of 73.
-She lost to Wang in the doubles final.
+She defeated Wang Xinyu in the final, achieving a new career-high ranking of No. 73.
+However, she lost to Wang in the doubles final.

-2022: Australian Open third round, top 50 debut
+2022–2025: Two Australian Open third rounds, top 50 debut

-She reached the third round of a Grand Slam championship for the first time in her career at the 2022 Australian Open, after the withdrawal of Maryna Zanevska.
+Párrizas Díaz reached the third round of a Grand Slam championship for the first time in her career at the 2022 Australian Open where she lost to 21st seed Jessica Pegula.
 As a result, she made her top-50 debut on 7 February 2022.

-In the American swing, she entered the main draw as a lucky loser at the two WTA 1000 tournaments, the National Bank Open, where she lost to Serena Williams, and the Western & Southern Open, where she lost to Tereza Martincová both in the first round.
+She reached the third round of a major for the second time in her career at the 2023 Australian Open defeating 14th seed Beatriz Haddad Maia and Anastasia Potapova, before going out against Donna Vekić.

+Párrizas Díaz was runner-up at the 2024 Ljubljana Open losing to Jil Teichmann in the final.

+She won her fourth WTA 125 title at the 2025 Internacional de Valencia by defeating Louisa Chirico in the final.